manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

   }
 }
 ```
-The compiler uses this proxy factory to make `Point` calls through `Coordinate`, which vastly improves the first time
+The compiler uses this proxy factory to make `Point` calls through `Coordinate`.
-call performance since it saves Manifold from dynamically generating and compiling a similar class.

 Your proxy factory must be registered as a service in `META-INF` directly like so:
 ```